 Option 1.
 The most effective option is to work one on one with a professional Strength and Conditioning Coach to ensure that you are doing the most efficient exercises correctly.
 You will first have an assessment to determine your current cardiovascular fitness, flexibility, and muscle strengths and weaknesses prior to beginning a training program.
 K’s Body Shop will then utilize that information to design a customized program that determines appropriate exercises and intensities so that you can maximize your fitness and minimize the chance for injury.
 Since there are no contracts, you can work with your trainer as often or as little as you please.
 Contact K’s Body Shop to schedule your appointment or get more information.

 Option 2.
 If you have a small group in the Twin Cities area who are interested in having a professional Strength and Conditioning Coach oversee your small group strength training workouts, contact K’s Body Shop.
 This is a great option for training partners to contain costs while still getting some professional instruction.
 Since each person is different, the workouts will not be completely customized, but you will have the option of discussing appropriate exercise progressions based on your abilities.
 Prices vary depending on number of participants and location of sessions.

 Option 3.
 The least expensive option is to follow a pre-designed fitness program.
 We currently offer a variety of programs for different implements and abilities which are available for purchase in the Program Catalog.
 Individuals who will benefit the most from this option are self motivated, have basic training experience, are in good health and injury free.
 Workouts are available for free weights, stability balls, medicine balls, cables or tubing, plyometrics, different types of stretching, and basic balance exercises.
 There are also myofascial release exercises that can be done using a biofoam roll.
-European visitors: we are not registered to collect and report VAT tax, so cannot sell to you at this time.
+Note: Because of current international tax laws, these programs are currently only offered to US based customers.

 If you are unsure if this program is appropriate for you, contact the trainer.